michellepark98/lyftApprenticeChallenge/README.md

 To test this locally, run the command: curl -X POST http://localhost:5000/test --data '{"string_to_cut": "iamyourlyftdriver"}' -H 'Content-Type: application/json'

-You can change the value of the string_to_cut key to any value.
+You can change the value of the string_to_cut key to any string value.

 I used the Flask Framework and created a Lyft resource that inherits from the Resource class.
 I overrode the post method and returned the appropriate Json.
-I used the interface reqparse to parse the args given and sliced up the resulting string so it only gave every third letter.
+I used the interface reqparse to parse the args given and sliced up the resulting string so it only returned every third letter.